Monitoring Redis Performance using OpenTelemetry

 What's next?

-Next, you can learn more about configuring OpenTelemetry Collector and check available receivers.
+Next, you can learn more about configuring OpenTelemetry Collector to export data to a backend.